ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 The Ray scheduler and autoscaler will take appropriate action to schedule such tasks.

 Note the format used to express the resources string.
-In particular, note that the backslashes are present as literal characters in the string.
+In particular, note that the backslashes are present as actual characters in the string.
 If you are specifying a RayCluster programmatically, you may have to [escape the backslashes](https://github.com/ray-project/ray/blob/cd9cabcadf1607bcda1512d647d382728055e688/python/ray/tests/kuberay/test_autoscaling_e2e.py#L92) to make sure they are processed as part of the string.